Study in Australia

 Here in Australia the vocational education and training (VET) is offered by TAFE (Technical and Further Education).
 These are government funded institutes as well as some private colleges.
 Therefore share a close bond with industry only to encourage practical and skilled based courses.

 Australian schools are both public and private.
-Further, the school education is compulsory between the age 5 and 16.
+Further, school education is compulsory between the age of 5 and 16.
 However, the matriculation exam for the University is generally at the age of 18.

 English Language (ELICOS) in Australia

 - Australia is certainly a student-friendly destination and is becoming increasingly popular for them to learn English.